 Some of the many ways wind power directly benefits utilities include:

-Low cost: Wind’s costs have fallen by two-thirds since 2009, making it the lowest-cost source of new electric generating capacity in many parts of the country.
+Low cost: Wind’s 70 percent over the last decade, making it the lowest-cost source of new electric generating capacity in many parts of the country.

 Price hedge: Wind energy has zero fuel costs, providing an effective hedge against both short- and long-term energy market volatility

 Reliability: Xcel Energy, the main utility in Colorado, has at times satisfied over 66 percent of its demand for electricity with wind.
-Four states now generate over 30 percent of their electricity using wind.
+Six states now generate over 20 percent of their electricity using wind.

 Environmental Benefits: Wind power produces no carbon or air pollution and it reduces water consumption.